What is the difference between title search and title insurance? Learn more about why you may need it when owning a home.

 For lenders, title insurance lasts for the terms of the mortgage loan in order to protect the lenders financial stake in the property.
 For buyers, owner’s title insurance is good for the life of their ownership stake in the property.

 You can, but this option has risks attached to it.
-Should a new issue arise that was not identified in the title search prior to closing, you may be hard pressed to purchase title insurance after the fact.
+Should a new issue arise that was not identified in the title search prior to closing, you may be hard pressed to buy title insurance after closing.

 Homeowner’s insurance protects your home from a variety of potential damages, losses, or liabilities that can arise in regards to your property.
 By contrast, a title insurance policy relates to the ownership and legal questions surrounding the title deed and ownership, not to physical aspects of the property.